bmschmidt/bookworm-geolocator/README.md

 bookworm-geolocator
 ===================

-This provides geolocation of placenames specifically adapted to the needs of library catalog metadata and other publishing-related metadata.
+This provides geolocation of placenames specifically adapted to the needs of bookworm installation.

+It has two different datasets currently built in.

+1. The first (and better developed) is on the master branch--it's built to work with **library--appropriate** locations.

+2. The second is built to better geocode the output of locations produced by the Stanford Named-Entity Recognition parser.
+The core files of updated name files have been produced by Mitch Fraas of the University of Pennsylvania.
+That work is stored, for the time being, on the "NER" branch, although it will be integrated as an option into the main tree eventually.

 It's built as a Bookworm plugin, so by default it gets the data about publication places from a local API call.